lmu-dbs/diffusal/README.md

 # DiffusAL
-Diffusion-based Active Learning for Semi-Supervised Node Classification
+Code for our Paper "DiffusAL: Coupling Active Learning with Graph Diffusion for Label-Efficient Node Classification" accepted at ECML PKDD '23

 # Getting Started
 ## install dependencies